AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/migrate-to-swift.md

 Once the previous command is complete, run `pod install` or `pod update` to update the application dependencies.

-### Swift Package Manager
+### Swift Package Manager (SPM)

-AEP SDKs also support installation through Swift Package Manager (SPM).
-Read the guide on [managing SPM dependencies](./manage-spm-dependencies.md) to install AEP SDK using SPM.
+Swift SDKs also support installation through Swift Package Manager (SPM).
+Read the guide on [managing SPM dependencies](./manage-spm-dependencies.md) to install Swift SDK using SPM.

 ## Update SDK initialization